brianegan/Dilefont/articles/alive.markdown

 Visually, I'm using the default skin from [Howtonode.org](http://howtonode.org).
 That will change.
 Hoping to do more iteration than perfection.

-And, as OAR says, "It's 2am and I want to go to be-he-head.j So that's what I'll do.
+And, as OAR says, "It's 2am and I want to go to be-he-head."
+So that's what I'll do.
 More tech details and posts to come!
 I bet you can barely container yourself ;)